Lukeydoopydoo/Public-Data-Project-BSc-Data-Science-Y1T3/README.md

 During exploratory data analysis, I examined the distribution of values and quality flags to evaluate data reliability.

+Firstly, I visualised the data over time and by the data quality type because this allowed me to identify trends, gaps, or inconsistencies in the dataset, assess the reliability of the data across different periods, and better understand how data quality may have influenced the recorded values.

 ![image](https://github.com/user-attachments/assets/643a5537-6bf6-4237-8d80-cbce53cdd69d)

+I then visualised the quality types in boxplots to highlight the distribution, spread, and potential outliers within each quality category, making it easier to compare their variability and assess whether lower-quality data might be skewing the results or introducing anomalies.

 ![image](https://github.com/user-attachments/assets/62ecb9ea-895e-4929-a015-40985d6e7fe2)

+I  used histograms to examine the frequency distribution of values, allowing for a clearer understanding of how the data is spread, whether it follows a normal distribution.

 ![image](https://github.com/user-attachments/assets/7567dc4d-1364-414d-b786-27671b97a563)

+Finally, I used descriptive statistics to summarise the central tendencies, dispersion, and overall characteristics of the data across different quality types, providing a quantitative basis for comparing them and supporting decisions about data reliability and potential preprocessing steps.

 ![image](https://github.com/user-attachments/assets/343197e0-703b-486b-82e9-cad18c7a69b2)